Arts Scholars

 Connect with a passionate community of changemakers and co-create your learning experience.

 The Arts Scholars programme brings students together from across the Faculty of Arts.
 It combines interdisciplinary, for-credit, study with social activities and community building to enrich Arts students’ university experience.
-As an Arts Scholars whānau we work and learn together, building connections that will last far beyond your time studying here at University of Auckland.
+We work and learn together, building connections that will last far beyond your time studying here at University of Auckland.

-In this programme students grapple with social, economic, and cultural questions through group discussions, rousing debates, and personal reflection.
-You will also develop important communication skills, hone your ability to work in a team, solve problems and increase your resourcefulness through small seminar-style classes and experiential learning.
+Students grapple with social, economic, and cultural questions through group discussions, rousing debates, and personal reflection.
+We put an emphasis on creativity and fun.
+You will develop important communication skills, hone your ability to work in a team, solve problems and increase your resourcefulness through small seminar-style classes and experiential learning.
+Each year we make a point of taking our learning off-campus, with sessions scheduled at local cultural institutions such as the Auckland Art Gallery Toi o Tāmaki, and Tāmaki Paenga Hira, Auckland’s War Memorial Museum.

 If you are someone who is passionate about learning, eager to think creatively and intellectually curious then you’re an Arts Scholar.
 Come join us!